In recent years, we've been hearing terms like AR and VR more and more often.

 - ◆ Manuals and training

-Furthermore, VR, which can be immersed in a 360° worldview, is not only used for entertainment, but also for factory tours and apartment buildings.
-It will make the industry we don't usually have much opportunity to interact with, and increase engagement.
+VR, which allows users to immerse themselves in a 360° world view, is also used not only for entertainment but also for factory tours and apartment viewings.
+It can make industries that we don't usually have much contact with feel more familiar, increasing engagement.

-By providing new experiences that are different from everyday life, it will be easier to attract users' interest.
+Providing new experiences that are different from everyday life makes it easier to attract users' interest.

 Effective for analysis and marketing

-As the necessary numbers, such as customer attraction rate and fan engagement, are visualized, it is easier to identify areas for improvement and formulate future policies.
+Visualizing necessary figures such as attendance rates and fan engagement makes it easier to identify areas for improvement and set future policies.

-If you want to use XR, go to AR Works
+If you want to utilize XR, go to AR Works

-Even if you want to try using AR or VR, you may find yourself having many challenges, such as "What kind of projects will appeal to customers?", "Which production company should choose?", and "How much does it cost?" and you may not know where to start.
+Even if you want to try using AR or VR, there are many issues to consider, such as "What kind of project will appeal to customers?", "Which production company should I choose?", and "How much will it cost?", and it can be easy to find yourself unsure of where to start.

-With AR Works, you can implement it with less effort and cost.
+AR Works makes it possible to implement with minimal effort and cost.

-AR Works is supported by a specialized team with a wealth of experience in AR production.
-Instead of "making what you're requested and then finishing," we handle everything from planning to production to delivery.
+AR Works is supported by a specialized team with extensive experience in AR production.
+Rather than simply "making what is requested and then finishing it," we handle everything from planning to production and delivery.

-We have experience in providing AR-based planning and content to customers in a variety of industries, so we will provide tailor-made suggestions that meet your challenges and concerns.
+With experience providing AR-based planning and content to clients in a variety of industries, we can provide custom-made proposals tailored to your challenges and concerns.

 Introducing AR Works achievements

-You can see the track record of AR Works production below.
-We introduce a variety of situations, including promotions, events, and attracting attention, so please take a look.
+Please see below for examples of projects created with AR Works.
+We introduce a variety of scenarios, including promotions, events, and customer awareness, so please take a look

 ▼List of achievements | AR Works